 where $\sigma(z) = \frac{1}{1+e^{-z}}$ is the sigmoid function.
 The model can then be trained by minimizing the negative log-likelihood.
 Similarly to the regression case discussed in the previous section, we add an adaptive ridge regression penalty to the objective:

 Now we can use the same re-parameterization used in the previous section for regression.
-We get the following optimization problem:
+We get the following standard ridge-penalized logistic regression:

-With the reparametrized objective we can consider the profile likelihood by fixing $\c$ and update $\G$.
-To update $\G$ we use the iteratively reweighted least squares (IRLS) algorithm.
+where $\c := [c_1, ..., c_d]^T$, $\odot$ is element-wise multiplication.
+The same as what we done for regression, we can eliminate $\G$ by expressing it in a closed-form with respect to $\c$.
+To get this closed-form expression of $\G$, we use the iteratively reweighted least squares (IRLS) algorithm.
 The associated update reads as: